LuizFerK/Rockelivery/README.md

 # :rocket: Features

+- Create, delete and updates users
-- See all the clients appointments with you
+- Sign-in with JWT authentication
-- Display the appointments every day of the week
+- Create, delete and updates items
-- Update your profile
+- Create orders from your favorite dishes
+- Delete and update orders
+- Generate an Orders Report for every hour to keep in track with your application

 # :wrench: Installation